Run Service

 Description

-Only Job, Folder, and Defaults objects in the definitions file are processed.
-Other object types, such as connection profiles or Site Standards, are not supported.
-If included in the definitions file, they are ignored.
-Scheduling properties are also ignored.
+The system only processes Job, Folder, and Defaults objects in the definitions file.
+The system ignores other object types, such as connection profiles or Site Standards, and scheduling properties.

-(Optional) The file that includes the rules to apply on the original definitions file.
-The rules enable transforming Control-M JSON code properties.
+(Optional) Defines the file that includes the rules applied to the original definitions file.
+The rules enable you to transform Control-M JSON code properties.
 For detailed information, see Deploy Descriptor.

 REST API Syntax